octopus-sensing/octopus-sensing/docs/development.rst

 Then `cd` to where the source code located and run:

->>> poetry sync --with dev
+>>> make install
->>> poetry build
+>>> make build

-It will create a virtual environment and installs `Octopus Sensing` with its dependencies in it.
+It will create a virtual environment and installs `Octopus Sensing` with all its optional dependencies.

 Coding Style
 ==============